Almost a third of people with advanced pancreatic cancer taking part in an ongoing clinical trial had stable disease…

 GYNECOLOGICAL CANCER

-The U.S. Food and Drug Administration (FDA) has approved the combination of two oral therapies, Venclexta (venetoclax) and Calquence (acalabrutinib),…
+The U.S. Food and Drug Administration (FDA) has granted fast track status to a combination of lunresertib and zedoresertib —…

 PANCREATIC CANCER